concierge/Concierge/doc/Testing.md

 | `grunt wtest` | Watches tests for changes and runs tests | Yes |

 For examples on writing acceptance tests see [tests/acceptance/test_core_modules.js]

+### Testing modules

+Grunt will also run tests for modules installed that contain, test/acceptance and test/unit directories.

+For an example see the [HelloConcierge](https://github.com/concierge/HelloConcierge) module.